 Another significant difference between the alternative's and ASC 805's recognition criteria is that the separability criterion under ASC 805 requires an intangible asset to be capable of being sold or licensed either on its own or combined with a related contract, identifiable asset or liability.
 In contrast, the recognition criterion under the alternative requires an intangible asset to be capable of being sold or licensed on its own without any other assets of the business.
 There is no allowance under the alternative (as there is under ASC 805's separability criterion) to consider whether the intangible asset can be sold with a related contract, identifiable asset or liability.
-As a result, a CRI asset may meet ASC 805's separability criterion, but not meet the alternative's recognition criterion.
+As a result, a CRI asset may meet ASC 805's separability criterion.

-Why did the FASB exclude contract assets from the scope of the intangible asset alternative (indicating that such assets should continue to be recognized as otherwise appropriate)?
+17Q.3.2 Why did the FASB exclude contract assets from the scope of the intangible asset alternative (indicating that such assets should continue to be recognized as otherwise appropriate)?